easybuilders/easybuild/docs/index.rst

 Welcome to EasyBuild
 ====================

-.. rubric:: Everything you need to know about EasyBuild , the efficient way to manage software on High Performance Computing (HPC) platforms.
+.. rubric: Everything you need to know about EasyBuild , the efficient way to manage software on High Performance Computing (HPC) platforms.